 - Do not rub or poke at your eyes, even if you’re having a hard time seeing of think there’s something in stuck in them.

 - Continue to not use make-up, lotions, or creams around your eyes for up to two weeks after your surgery or as directed by your doctor.

 - Do not go swimming or use a hot tub for a month or two.

 - Do not play contact sports or participate in other high-contact activities for at least four weeks.

 You must also attend all of your follow-up appointments, even if you aren’t experiencing pain or other problems.
 Your eye doctor needs to monitor your progress over all of your appointments to make sure your treatment is still on track to produce good results.

 Other Potential Side Effects

 Like any surgery, LASIK surgery involves some risk.
 After your procedure, you might experience any of the following issues:

 - Dry eyes

-- Nerve damage to the retina or surrounding tissue
+- Damage to the retina or other nerves in the eye

 - Vision loss